-During the summer months, there is a big chance that you will encounter ticks.
-Especially if you venture to areas with tall grass, shrubs, and trees.
-And no matter if you are outdoors to relax or to go for a hike, you can potentially pick up a tick.
-Or a tick can attach itself onto your pet, which then can migrate to you while you are holding or touching the pet.
+During the summer months, there is a decent chance that you will encounter ticks.
+Especially if you venture into areas with tall grass and shrubs.
+Whether you are outdoors to relax or to go for a hike, you can potentially pick up a tick.
+A tick may also attach itself to your pet and later migrate to you.

-While a tick bite is often harmless or will cause an allergic reaction at most, there are also ticks that transmit dangerous diseases when they bite.
-And since there are many different types of ticks and they can range in color from black to reddish brown, it’s important that you know how to protect yourself from ticks.
-So in this article, we will look at the most common tick-borne diseases in humans, their symptoms and treatments.
-As well as look at ways to keep the ticks away.
+While a tick bite is often harmless, it may cause an allergic reaction or lead to disease transmission.
+Different types of ticks transmit different diseases.
+It’s important that you know both how to protect yourself from ticks and how to recognize the symptoms of tick-borne diseases.
+So in this article, we will look at the most common tick-borne diseases in humans, their symptoms, and treatment, as well as ways to keep the ticks away.

 Early symptoms of a tick bite

-You will most likely not feel the tick biking you.
-However, since ticks, unlike other bugs, will remain attached to the body after they bite, you will develop some symptoms that alert you that a tick has bit you.
-There might just be some pain, swelling or redness at the site of the bite.
-But in some cases, people experience more severe tick bite symptoms like:
+You will most likely not feel a tick biting you.
+However, since ticks remain attached to the body after the initial bite, you will likely develop a reaction that will alert you to its presence.
+There might just be some itching, very mild pain, swelling, and/ or redness at the site.

 - Neck stiffness